harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 helpdocs_is_published: true
 ---

 Test Intelligence (TI) improves test time by running only the tests required to confirm the quality of the code changes that triggered the build.
-To learn more about how Test Intelligence works,go to [Test Intelligence Overview](../../ci-quickstarts/test-intelligence-concepts.md).
+To learn more about how Test Intelligence works, go to [Test Intelligence Overview](../../ci-quickstarts/test-intelligence-concepts.md).

-You can enable Test Intelligence for builds in CI pipeline stages that use the **Run Tests** step.
+You can enable Test Intelligence by including a **Run Tests** step in your CI pipeline **Build** stages.
 This topic explains how to set up Test Intelligence in a Harness CI pipeline stage.

 ### Before you begin